 FUNCTION COMMAND DISPLAY/OPTIONS ON/OFF Press o and release Unit will immediately turn ON or OFF.
-Toggle lights Press and release to leave interior light on for 3 hours Glass door wine and beverage centers only.
-Adjust refrigerator set point Press △ or ▽ and release When the "F" or "C" in the display is flashing, press or to adjust the set point temperature.
-View temperature in unit Press and together and release The display will flash and then toggle from set point to temperature in unit.
-Toggle between F/C Hold △ and ▽ for 5 seconds The display will change units.
+Toggle lights Press 👸 and release Leave interior light on for 3 hours.
+Press △ or 🗢 and release The zone you are setting will have its light turned on (top zone first).
+Adjust temperature Press or to adjust set point temperature Display will show the set temperature.
+Press 🕼 to change zones Light will switch from top zone to the bottom zone.
+Press ☐ or ☐ to adjust set point temperature Display will show the set temperature.
+Press 🕲 to confirm and exit View temperature in unit Press △and ▽ together and release The display will flash and then toggle from set point to temperature in unit.
+The temperature shown will correspond to the illuminated zone.
+Toggle between F/C Hold △and ♥ for 5 seconds The display will change units.